Grand Egyptian Museum Opens in Giza – Full Visitor Guide

 Visitor Rules & Photography Policy

-Photography is permitted for personal use only, but no flash, tripods, selfie sticks, drones, or live-streaming.
-Food and drinks from outside are not allowed.
-Paid parking is available inside the complex.
+Photography is allowed for personal use only.
+No flash, tripods, selfie sticks, drones, or live streaming are permitted inside the museum.
+Outside food or drinks are not allowed.
+Paid parking is available within the complex.

-Guided tours (≈90 minutes) are available in English and Arabic, with other languages by special request.
+Guided tours (≈90 minutes) are available in English and Arabic, with other languages available upon prior request.

 The GEM Children’s Museum